ahliweb/wp-plugin-mikrotik-data-receiver/README.md

 ```

-This `README.md` provides a comprehensive guide on how to use the MikroTik Data Receiver plugin, including installation, configuration, and security features.
+This `README.md` file provides a comprehensive guide on how to use the MikroTik Data Receiver plugin, including installation, configuration, security features, and instructions for removing the MikroTik script.
 It also outlines the plugin's functionalities and how to manage and view data within the WordPress admin panel.